actano/replace-requires/README.md

 * test requires with .coffee or .js
 * test requires with explicit index
 * (?) test requires on path without index file

+## Clarify
+* lib/gantt-tree/test/performance/*.client are not executed, clarify with leonardo
+* lib/planning-object/action/translations is never used